spekulatius/PHPScraper/websites/examples/scrape-images.md

 ## Scraping Images with Details

-If you are in need for more details the following requests allows you to access attributes of the image tag:
+If you are in need of more details the following requests allows you to access attributes of the image tag:

 ```PHP
 $web = new \spekulatius\phpscraper();